Insality/defold-deployer/README.md

 - `b` - build project (game bundle will be in ./dist/bundle/ folder)
 - `d` - deploy bundle && run to connected device.
 Auto start logging from connected device
 - `--instant` - make builder mode to Android Instant.
 It will always build in _Release_ mode
+- `--fast` - build without resolve and only one Android platform (for faster builds)

 Bundle files will be located at *./dist/bundle/{Version}/*